Second Language Psycholinguistics Lab

 Fonética: Los sonidos del español

 This website from the University of Iowa is extremely useful for teaching Spanish phonetics.
 It shows how each segment is articulated with an animation and a step-by-step description, and it has video and audio of example words for each segment.
-The University of Iowa also has an audiovisual library of Spanish dialects with descriptions of their features, though it can be a little too detailed for an introductory Hispanic linguistics class.

 Audio Lingua